-6) Using kitchen shears or a pizza cutter, cut the meat into desired shape and size, and place the pieces back on the baking sheet.
+6) Using kitchen shears or a pizza cutter, cut the meat into desired shape and size (I prefer smaller pieces, so using 10.5″x15.5″ baking sheets, I cut each batch of meat into 12 pieces).
+Place the pieces back on the baking sheets.

 7) Broil for 10 minutes, then turn over the pieces of meat and broil for 7 minutes, or until slightly charred (I personally like my Bak Kwa on the juicier side, and healthwise, not too charred!).

 NOTE: Charcoal-grilled Bak Kwa tastes even better, so try using a charcoal barbecue if you have one!